tfpf/ScrollableContainers/README.md

 * PyQt5
 * PyQt6

+**This project is not sponsored or endorsed by, or connected with, any organisation or entity such as but not limited
+to: the Tcl Core Team, the Python Software Foundation, the wxWidgets Team, the wxPython Team, the Qt Company and Riverbank Computing.**

 # Tkinter
 `ScrollableContainers.Tk.ScrollableFrameTk`: a comprehensive implementation of a scrollable frame, and the flagship class of this project.
 (I wrote the other classes just for completeness.)